 Neeru Sharma holds an MBA degree in Finance and Strategy from Carnegie Mellon University's Tepper School of Business.
 She has been a part of TCS, Nokia, and Amazon.

-Sugandha is a young entrepreneur and the founder Docttocare.
-Docttocare is an online healthcare service provider which provides information to its users about the best doctors, clinics, hospitals, and diagnostic centers.
+Sugandha is a young businesswoman and the founder of Docttocare.
+Docttocare is an online healthcare service provider that provides information to its users about the best doctors, clinics, hospitals, and diagnostic centers.
 Docttocare also offers virtual walkthroughs of the hospitals and their facilities.

-Sugandha has worked with companies like Infosys, Oracle and Google Maps before founding Docttocare.
+Sugandha has worked with companies like Infosys, Oracle, and Google Maps before founding Docttocare.
 Sugandha is an electrical & communication engineer by qualification.
-She has a team of 15 people who she manages and make Docttocare better everyday.
-You can check out the Startup Story of Docttocare to know more about Sugandha and her journey
+She manages a team of 15 people who make Docttocare better everyday.
+You should go through the startup story of Docttocare to know more about Sugandha and her journey.

 Founder: The Moms Co.

 Ruchi Garg founded Venuelook in 2014.
 VenueLook is a Noida based O2O platform for venue aggregation, recommendation, and booking.
-Venuelook is making venue booking seamless and awesome across 16 cities in India.
-It helps organisations to manage and promote events.
+Venuelook makes venue booking seamless and awesome across 16 cities in India.
+It helps organizations in managing and promoting events.

-Ruchi has a Bachelor's degree in Computer Science.
-She has professional experience of more than 15 years building products and teams.
+Ruchi has a bachelor's degree in computer science.
+She has professional experience of more than 15 years in building products and teams.
 Ruchi manages a team of 50 people in Venuelook.
 Even though she is in the event management industry, Ruchi still maintains a connect with technology—leveraging it to solve business problems.
-You can read the Startup Story of Venuelook to know more about her.
+You can read the startup story of Venuelook to know more about her.

 Founder: Social Samosa

-Ankita Gaba is a consultant, lecturer, entrepreneur, and a media strategist known for her multitasking prowess.
+Ankita Gaba is a consultant, lecturer, entrepreneur, and a media strategist known for her multi-tasking prowess.
 She co-founded Social Samosa in 2013.
-Social Samosa is a website which is a knowledge repository for thoughts, ideas and dialogues about the social media scenario in India.
-She started her career in the Public Relations Industry .
-Social Samosa has provided a platform for people to become popular by allowing them to freely express their thoughts, ideas, and dialogues.
+Social Samosa is a knowledge repository for thoughts, ideas, and dialogues about the social media scene in India.
+She started her career in the public relations industry .
+Social Samosa offers a platform to people to become popular by allowing them to freely express their thoughts, ideas, and dialogues.

-Born on 4 April 1985, Ankita hails from Mumbai.
-Ankita Gaba has won "The Social Media Entrepreneur of the Year Award" by Wat Awards for the year 2013.
+Born on 4 April 1985, she hails from Mumbai.
+Ankita Gaba won "The Social Media Entrepreneur of the Year Award" by Wat Awards in the year 2013.
 Her first venture was Superchooha, one of the first social media agencies in India.

 Founder: MAD STREET DEN (MAD)

-Ashwini Asokan had her husband, Anand Chandrasekaran by her side in her entrepreneurial quest.
+Ashwini Asokan had Anand Chandrasekaran, her husband, by her side in her entrepreneurial quest.
 She began by leading a mobile innovation team in Silicon Valley.
 This stint incited her interest in Artificial Intelligence.
-After coming back to India, the husband-wife duo tasted success with their offering—Mad Street Den.
-Mad Street Den is an AI platform that enables users to capture smiles, detect facial expressions and emotions through their smartphone cameras.
+After coming back to India, the husband-wife duo tasted success with their first offering—Mad Street Den.
+Mad Street Den is an AI platform that enables users to capture smiles, detect facial expressions, and emotions through their smartphone cameras.
 The company is located in the Bay Area, California with offices in Seattle and Chennai (India).

-Later they also founded vue.ai, an image recognition platform for the retail industry.
-Vue.ai works with marquee retailers, brands, and marketplaces across the globe, transforming operations in the fashion industry through intelligent automation.
+Ashwini and Anand also founded vue.ai, an image recognition platform for the retail industry.
+Vue.ai works with marquee retailers, brands, and marketplaces across the globe.
+It transforms operations in the fashion industry through intelligent automation.
 It won't be wrong to label Ashwini as an innovative female tech entrepreneur!

 Chitra Gurnani Daga

 Chitra Gurnani and her husband, Abhishek Daga, started Thrillophilia in 2009.
-The venture was a manifestation of their passion, traveling.
+The venture was a manifestation of their passion for traveling.
 Thrillophilia is a travel company that provides the best local experiences and assures its customers of a trip they will cherish forever.
-Her inspiration is to make the people of India aware of the marvellous travel spots and tourist destinations within the country.
+Her aim is to make the people of India aware of the marvelous travel spots and tourist destinations within the country.

 Debadutta Upadhyaya believes in persistence, come hell or high water.
 In fact, she always finds a solution to every problem.
-She founded Timesaverz, an online portal that helps people find solutions to their handyman problems.
+Debadutta founded Timesaverz, an online portal that helps people find solutions to their handyman problems.
 It assists homemakers with house repairs.

 Debadutta was born in the city of Odisha, Rourkela.
-She has graduated from IIM, Calcutta and worked for Yahoo India.
+She has an MBA from IIM, Calcutta and worked for Yahoo India.

 Life is as you would like to make of it.
 All of us have a choice and the easy or hard part is just a derivative of what one has chosen. - Debadutta Upadhyaya, Founder of Timesaverz

 Gurleen Kaur Tikku is the CEO of Hareepatti.
 Hareepatti is a financial advisory firm imparting its customers financial wisdom.
-It is an extension of the parent company, Trilok Singh & Associates, started by Gurleen’s father, Late Shri Trilok Singh Jee.
+It is an extension of Trilok Singh & Associates that was started by Gurleen’s father, late Shri Trilok Singh Jee.

-Gurleen Kaur has pursued PGDBM in Finance from Institute of Management Technology, Ghaziabad.
+Gurleen Kaur pursued a PGDBM in Finance from Institute of Management Technology, Ghaziabad.
 She has been recognized among the Top 30 Women Entrepreneurs from Delhi.

 Jaya Jha is another successful womanpreneur in India.
-She is the brain behind tow startups—InstaScribe and Pothi.com.
+She is the brain behind two startups—InstaScribe and Pothi.com.
 These platforms enable users to create their own eBooks.